svmorris/bot-hosting-service/README.md

 # bot-hosting-service
-A little web app I am working on to make hosting discord bots easier, and available to my friends.
+A little web app I am working on to make hosting discord bots easier, and less annoying to manage.

 This is a work in progress